common-badger/wanderlust/doc/_START_HERE.md

 | api/tours/:id/tags      |                   | new tag(s) for tour  |                 |              |

 \* admin-only functionality
 There will be URL query strings at the end of some of these as well.
 We haven't worked it out yet.
+PATCH requests are often served with the same functionality as PUT requests.

-Possibly saving incomplete tours would be in the MVP+: api/tours/develop/:tour_id/spots/:spot_id   POST: associate a spot to a tour as it is being built api/tours/develop/:tour_id/publish          POST: tour is ready.
+Possibly saving incomplete tours would be in MVP+: api/tours/develop/:tour_id/spots/:spot_id   POST: associate a spot to a tour as it is being built api/tours/develop/:tour_id/publish          POST: tour is ready.
 Publish it.

-Some possible future requests:
+Some possible future server requests:
   "save my half-created tour"
   "show me the tours I authored"
   "show me the spots I've visited"